broadinstitute/cromwell/supportedBackends/aws/src/main/scala/cromwell/backend/impl/aws/README.md

 This runtime attribute adds support to [*AWS Batch Automated Job Retries*](https://docs.aws.amazon.com/batch/latest/userguide/job_retries.html) which makes it possible to tackle transient job failures.
 For example, if a task fails due to a timeout from accessing an external service, then this option helps re-run the failed the task without having to re-run the entire workflow.
 This option is also very useful when using SPOT instances.

 It takes an Int, between 1 and 10, as a value that indicates the maximum number of times AWS Batch should retry a failed task.
 If the value 0 is passed, the [*Retry Strategy*](https://docs.aws.amazon.com/batch/latest/userguide/job_definition_parameters.html#retryStrategy) will not be added to the job definiton and the task will run just once.

+This configuration should be passed in the `options.json` file when launching the pipeline.

 ```
 runtime {